 When replacing your windshield, you’ll likely be given the choice between OEM glass or aftermarket glass, but OEM glass emerges as the clear winner due to the many advantages it presents when compared with the alternative.
 These advantages include:

 When your windshield gets damaged, you’ll have to have it replaced in order to drive with an unobstructed view and we’re here to help.
-You can bring your car into our service center and one of our qualified and highly trained service technicians will be able to make the determination as to whether your auto glass needs to be replaced or simply repaired.
+You can bring your car into our collision center, and one of our qualified and highly trained collision technicians will be able to make the determination as to whether your auto glass needs to be replaced or simply repaired.

-From the comfort of your own home, you’re able to schedule your auto service appointment online on our website.
-Simply choose one of our service locations from the Indianapolis, Bloomington, Fishers, or Plainfield and get your car in to see us and get the fix it needs.
-At Andy Mohr Collision Center, your OEM auto glass replacement will be completed by certified professionals in as little time as possible.
+From the comfort of your own home, you’re able to schedule your auto estimate online on our website.
+Simply choose one of our collision center locations from the Indianapolis, Bloomington, Fishers, or Plainfield, IN, areas and get your car in to see us and get the fix it needs.
+At Andy Mohr Collision Centers, your OEM auto glass replacement will be completed by certified professionals in as little time as possible.